 Triple photo sensor on the back of the Galaxy S10

 The Samsung Galaxy S9 was already widely recognized in the industry for its photo sensor quality (however, there was only one), both in low light and intense light.

-The Samsung Galaxy S10 comes with the triple photo sensor on the back and a flash; this is as much as on the S10 + and one more than on the S10e.
+The Samsung Galaxy S10 comes with a triple photo sensor on the back and a flash; this is as much as on the S10 + and one more than on the S10e.

 The first primary sensor is 12 MPx (aperture f / 1.5 – f / 2.4), while the second offers a wide-angle, 16 MPx (f / 2.2), and the last is none other than a telephoto sensor with an optical zoom x 2 (12 MPx f / 2.4) that is not present on the S10e.

 When we know the quality of the S9 in the image, we have absolutely no doubt that the Galaxy S10 will be excellent on this point.

 Samsung even claims that it is a “pro camera that can be used by non-pros.”

 What further strengthens our positive opinion on the Galaxy S10 is that the smartphone now also includes an optical stabilization system (in action cam mode), a scene optimizer, and a very professional framing system for sound.